qua-platform/qua-libs/Quantum-Control-Applications/Superconducting/Two-Flux-Tunable-Transmons/Use Case 3 - Two-Qubit Cross-Entropy Benchmarking/README.md

 As opposed to Randomized Benchmarking, we do not invert the randomly generated circuit by applying an inverse, but we rather perform a fidelity estimation over the statistics of the outcomes when measuring the system in the computational basis.

 There are therefore four steps in the script:
 - Random circuits generation: Done within QUA in real-time, the script generates random circuits of different depths with the chosen gate set.
 At the same time, the gates sampled in real-time are streamed back to the classical side for the theoretical simulation.
+The circuits are randomized through the choice of the single qubit gates that are applied to each qubit at each layer (depth).
 - Execution: For each random sequence of gates of varying depths, the script runs the circuit on the quantum computer while leveraging real-time pulse modulation of the OPX.
-This is particularly useful for playing all possible random gates through one single gate baseline (usually the $SX$ ($X/2)$ gate)
+This is particularly useful for playing all possible random gates through one single gate baseline (usually the $SX$ ($X/2)$ gate).
+Alternatively, it is possible to play dedicated pulses for each of the random gates, through the use of a QUA `switch`statement (cf. QUA macros `play_random_sq_gate`, `play_SW_gate_set` and `play_T_gate_set to see different implementations).
 - Theoretical simulation: The script simulates the random circuits on the classical side to compute the theoretical quantum state, from which we deduce the probabilities of getting all possible measurement outcomes.
 - Cross-entropy calculation: The script computes the cross-entropy between the expected and empirically deduced probability distributions to estimate the layer fidelity.